resgateio/resgate/resprotocol.md

 `system.methodNotFound` | Method not found   | Resource method not found `system.accessDenied`   | Access denied      | Access to a resource or method is denied `system.timeout`        | Request timeout    | Request timed out

+## Pre-response

+When a service recieves a request, and before a response is sent, the service may send a pre-response.
+A service should only send a pre-response when the time it takes to handle the request might exceed the default timeout limit of the requester.
+The pre-response is a UTF-8 encoded key:"value" string without any leading white space.
+It may only contain the following key:

+**timeout**
+Sets the request timeout.
+The value is the new timeout in milliseconds calculated from when the requester receives the pre-response.
+The requester should honor this timeout.
+Example payload (20 second timeout):
+`timeout:"15000"`

 ---